English Foxhounds were bred to work and live in a pack. Because of this, this breed is happiest when they are around other dogs.

 Since every dog breed is unique, you’ll need to keep the English Foxhound’s temperament, exercise needs, dietary needs, training requirements, and other information in mind as you prepare to care for your new dog.

 Most English Foxhounds will need to be fed between 2.5 and 3 cups of food each day.
 This breed typically does best when their daily food allotment is portioned into two meals.
 However, it is important to keep in mind that every dog’s needs are slightly different, and a dog’s age, metabolism, health, activity level, and other factors can all impact how much they should be fed.
 If you are not sure how much to feed your English Foxhound, consult with their veterinarian.
+Also stay in touch with the vet about your dog’s general health and diet.
+If your English Foxhound develops renal disease, the vet may point you in the direction of low-phosphorus dog food.

 Since English Foxhound puppies have a smaller stomach than adults, they need to be smaller meals more frequently throughout the day.
 Look for high-quality puppy food formulated for active breeds and divide their daily amount of food into three or four servings until the puppies are at least six months old.